UCL-COMP0016-2020-Team-39/AskBob/README.md

 # AskBob

-AskBob is an easily customisable, completely federated voice assistant deployable on low-power devices.
+**AskBob** is an easily customisable, completely federated voice assistant deployable on low-power devices.

 ## Docker (for use as a server only)

-If you are only using Ask Bob as a server (headlessly), then you can do this using Docker with the `Dockerfile` provided.
+If you are only using **AskBob** as a server (headlessly), then you can do this using Docker with the `Dockerfile` provided.

 ### Installation